 What Do the Different Skill Shapes Mean?

-An effective team will need to have a mix of skill shapes, therefore you will need to understand what those shapes are.
+An effective team must have a mix of skill shapes; therefore, you will need to understand what those shapes are.
 The following are some explanations for the most common skill shapes that you are likely to encounter:

 For the T, the vertical stroke is their expertise in their field, such as programming knowledge.
 The horizontal stroke is for their cross-functional knowledge and ability to communicate within the other disciplines within your dedicated development team.